KVGS

-KCYE (107.9 FM, "107.9 Coyote Country") is a radio station licensed to Meadview, Arizona.
-Owned by Beasley Broadcast Group, it broadcasts a country format serving Clark County, Nevada (including the Las Vegas metropolitan area).
+KVGS (107.9 FM, "X107.9") is a radio station licensed to serve Meadview, Arizona.
+It is owned by Beasley Broadcast Group, and broadcasts an alternative rock format, simulcasting sister station KXTE, whose programming will soon be moving to KVGS.

 The station's studios are located in the unincorporated Clark County area of Spring Valley, while its transmitter is southwest of Lake Mead in Arizona.
 A fill-in transmitter atop The Strat provides additional coverage in Las Vegas proper.

 History

 Rhythmic (2002–2005)

 Under former ownership of the locally based Desert Sky Media (which also owned KOAS, then a smooth jazz station), the station was V-108, launched in 2002 at first as a Rhythmic Top 40 formatted station.
-Months later, due to a fierce competition with heritage KLUC and the newly launched KVEG, it shifted to an Urban Adult Contemporary format and carried the Tom Joyner Morning Show and the Michael Baisden show.
+Months later, due to a fierce competition with heritage KLUC and the newly launched KVEG, it shifted to an urban adult contemporary format and carried the Tom Joyner Morning Show and the Michael Baisden show.
 It was moderately successful but it only lasted for three years.